 Terms and conditions

-- Members of the Institution may pass single copies of full-text articles, including electronic copies, to other members within the Institution's Site at no additional charge.
+- Members of the institution may pass single copies of full-text articles, including electronic copies, to other members within the institution's site at no additional charge.
 Members may download PowerPoint slide versions of the figures for the purpose of presenting them during not-for-profit educational activities.
-They may not alter the content of the slides in any way or remove the SRF copyright notice.
+They may not alter the content of the slides in any way or remove the Society for Reproduction and Fertility (SRF) copyright notice.
 If figures are not copyrighted to SRF, permission should be sought from the copyright owner.